kalejaiyeoluwadara/kalejaiyeoluwadara/README.md

   A groundbreaking AI-powered web platform fluent in Yoruba, enabling users to summarize documents, create quizzes, and make files CV-worthy, all while vibing in Yoruba.
   *(More details: Full-stack development with Next.js, Tailwind CSS, and Gemini API.)*

-- **XmasFunds Web App**
-  A fun Christmas-themed platform where users can share personalized links to receive funds from loved ones, using a festive design and conversational Pidgin language.

 - **A bunch of Flutter Projects**
 - **A bunch of Node express Projects**